kubernetes/kops/docs/networking.md

 The Calico MTU is configurable by editing the cluster and setting `mtu` option in the calico configuration.
 AWS VPCs support jumbo frames, so on cluster creation kops sets the calico MTU to 8912 bytes (9001 minus overhead).

+For more details on Calico MTU please see the [Calico Docs](https://docs.projectcalico.org/networking/mtu#determine-mtu-size).

 ```
 spec:
   networking: